tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 1. **OC (1st) + Clover (2nd)**: On your SSD's ESP, have OC's EFI folder so OC is your main bootloader; additionally create a separate FAT partition with at least 50+ MB, label it `Clover` and copy the Clover EFI folder onto it and onfigure it accdg. to above instructions.
 Make sure you use the same SMBIOS Platform Info in both config.plists so you don't experience oddities!
 2. **Downscale monitor resolution to 1600 x 900** for two reasons: **a)** you will need to squint much less or ideally not at all because human eyes are simply not made for a 1920 x 1080 resolution on a 15,6" screen, period; and b) your monitor will use less energy = longer battery life!
 3. **Sound quality** isn't great because the speakers are mediocre in general, and to make things even worse, Asus placed them into the bottom of the case, mostly facing down.
 For tips to improve the sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"

+# Trouble-shooting
+**Many issues can be solved by performing a NVRAM Reset**, in OC via the last entry in the boot menu picker, and in Clover Boot menu by pressing F11!
+Note that this will also clear custom boot entries in your UEFI BIOS boot menu.

+- [[SOLVED] Sporadic black screen on wake from sleep](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/41)
+- [[SOLVED] VivoBook doesn't go to sleep properly on low battery but rather crashes](https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/issues/39)
+- [[SOLVED] VivoBook won't wake from sleep](https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/issues/54#issuecomment-612618529)

 # _ATTENTION - be careful with Updates_!